HumanNeuronLab/voxeloc/README.md

 - Oblique slicing may generate errors in contact placement on map, but all parcellation locations per contact are grounded in absolute voxel-specific values (ie: true area).
-- Some PCs rewrite the output saving path causing an error and updates to not be saved.
-A big fix will be released shortly.
 <div style="color:red;">If you encounter any bugs or issues, please <a href="https://github.com/HumanNeuronLab/voxeloc/issues/new">click here</a> to let us know so we can fix it!</div>

 #### Future Version Updates: